Nithinreddy000/speaker-series-2025/1101_Dotnet_MonthlyEvent/Readme.md

 ## Step-4

 Fill the Details from the Screenshot below and service name can be named as you prefer.

+Note : Make sure to change the region based on your available regions which you just now noted from the subsciptions tab

 ![| 100x100](./images/4.png)